Luis F. Angel, MD

 CardioSpectra, developed an Optical Coherence Tomography (OCT) imaging catheter, console, and interface device for the high resolution imaging of coronary and peripheral arteries.
 Banas and his team raised the capital, developed the products, and conducted all relevant in-vitro, and in-vivo testing to gain a CE Mark.
 CardioSpectra was then sold to Volcano Corporation, a publically held medical device company, where Banas assumed the role of President and General Manager for their new OCT division.

-Banas holds 39 issued US patents and currently has 42 published US applications in the fields of cardiovascular medicine, specifically, vascular surgery, interventional cardiology, nanotechnology and physical vapor deposition of NITINOL.
-Intellectual property portfolios developed by Banas have, in part, resulted in deals valued in excess of $260 million, not including the value of future royalty income.
+Mr. Banas holds 39 issued US patents and currently has 42 published US applications in the fields of cardiovascular medicine, specifically, vascular surgery, interventional cardiology, nanotechnology and physical vapor deposition of NITINOL.

 Dr. Tumas is a seasoned leader in the medical device arena.
 After practicing veterinary medicine and surgery for 8 years, she has held positions in both large, (including Medtronic and Boston Scientific) and small medical technology companies over the past 16 years.
 Her areas of responsibility in the scientific realm have ranged from pre-clinical research to clinical research, medical affairs and medical marketing.
 Among others, Dr. Tumas has managed programs focused in critical care, cardiovascular, peripheral vascular, neurovascular and spinal orthopedics.